AyaseChihaya/C2P-Net-Comprehensive-Depth-Map-to-PlanarDepth-Conversion-for-Room-Layout-Estimation/README.md

 ![The visual results of panoramic layout estimation on MatterportLayout datase.](figure/pano_visual4.png)

+## Note
-This project is under development, and we plan to open source the code.
-Welcome to participate and contribute at that time!
+At present, this project has not been made public, but we plan to open source to the community.
+You are welcome to discuss the functional requirements and contribution methods of the project here and get relevant information in advance！